StefanBratanov/chotto/README.md

 all secrets should be wiped out from memory after the contribution is complete.
 The way each random secret is generated in Chotto is as follows:

-* User provides `entropy-entry` argument of a text with at least 6 characters.
+* User provides an entropy of at least 6 characters when starting the client.
-* A seed with 256 bytes is initialised with the `entropy-entry` bytes. (truncated or padded with zeros)
+* A seed with 256 bytes is initialised with the entropy bytes. (truncated or padded with zeros)
-* Half or more bytes (128 or 256 - `entropy-entry` length) are replaced by random bytes. (based on `java.util.Random`)
+* Half or more bytes (128 or 256 minus the length of the entropy) are replaced by random bytes. ( based on
+  `java.util.Random`)
 * The seed is passed to a `BLS KeyGen` function which adds more randomness and ultimately generates the secret.